10 Best Koh Tao Snorkeling Spots

 You can get to this snorkel site by boat or alternatively by kayak (15 minutes) from Sai Deng Beach.
 There is a floating buoy where you may tie off your kayak before donning your snorkel gear.

-Due to the islands positioning, the currents at Shark Island can be quite strong, but staying close to the rocks will help shelter you and there you can admire colorful sponges, tubes, gorgonian fans, filefish, turtles and passing sharks.
+Due to the islands positioning, the currents at Shark Island can be quite strong, but staying close to the rocks will help shelter you and there you can admire colorful sponges, tubes, gorgonian fans, filefish, turtles and passing reef sharks.

 7. Mango Bay